-We were appointed by the Board on 21 June 2021 to audit the financial statements for the period ending 30 April 2021 and subsequent periods.
-Our total uninterrupted period of engagement is two years, covering the periods ending 30 April 2021 to 30 April 2022.
+We were appointed by the Board on 21 June 2021 to audit the financial statements for the year ending 30 April 2021 and subsequent periods.
+Our total uninterrupted period of engagement is three years, covering the periods ending 30 April 2021 to 30 April 2023.